ucl-team-8/ucl-team-8.github.io/proof-of-concept/_requirements.md

 + Compare the milage record obtained from the algorithm to the milage record calculated from all GPS events
 + Handle situations where Rolling Stock go to the maintenance depot after running the Services

+Currently, our Proof of Concept covers all of the Must Have requirements except for supporting a real-time environment and output a list of the units which have been identified as not matching their planned services.
+Instead, it returns the probability of a Rolling Stock running a Service.
+Therefore in the current state it still needs human assistance.

+However we believe that we are on track to cover all the requirements.
+We are already working on improving the algorithm and si,ulating a real-time environment.

 ## Use Cases

 To describe the system and its requirements to a further extend, we will use some use cases.